wardfont/git-tutorial/README.md

 ## What I do with IT

-- Backup my coding, notes and pdfs
+- Backup my coding, notes and pdfs (version control only works for plain text files)
 - Searching through old code
 - Looking at the source code of R-packages
 - Raising issues to the developers of R-packages